-Friendliness: How would a good friend describe you?
+Friendliness: How would a good friend describe you or the situation?

 The trick is to allow yourself to open to whatever is actually there, not what you think should be there.
 Rather than watching the emotions, you actually feel them.
 Contrary to Buddhist aims, we are fuelling our passion and what we give a shit about in order to show up for other people and experience being present in our lives.

 This level of sincerity can be really hard.
 We may not want to be with what is there.
 We may also struggle to find things that answer the different questions sincerely.

 For example, I’m a very open hearted person and I still find myself in situations where I find it hard to find something that I feel genuinely grateful for.
 The trick is to not beat yourself up and think of all the things that you think you should be grateful for but to find one thing, no matter how small, that inspires genuine gratitude.

 If you’re struggling to answer these questions sincerely this can be a sign that your environment is draining and not very conducive to you being open-hearted.

 If we want to resource ourselves we can imagine some nice scenarios that will evoke pleasant feelings in us.
 If we want to heal and reintegrate parts of us that have been separated off we can face parts of ourselves that we find more challenging.